Phone hacking: Handsets

 An analysis of user-selected PIN codes suggested that ten numbers represent 15% of all iPhone passcodes, with "1234" and "0000" being the most common, with years of birth and graduation also being common choices.
 Even if a four-digit PIN is randomly selected, the key space is very small ($10^{4}$ or 10,000 possibilities), making PINs significantly easier to brute force than most passwords; someone with physical access to a handset secured with a PIN can therefore feasibly determine the PIN in a short time.

-Mobile phone microphones can be activated remotely by security agencies or telcos, without any need for physical access, as long as the battery has not been removed.
+Mobile phone microphones can be activated remotely by security agencies or telephone companies without physical access as long as the battery has not been removed.
 This "roving bug" feature has been used by law enforcement agencies and intelligence services to listen in on nearby conversations.

-Other techniques for phone hacking include tricking a mobile phone user into downloading malware which monitors activity on the phone.
+Other techniques for phone hacking include tricking a mobile phone user into downloading malware that monitors activity on the phone.
 Bluesnarfing is an unauthorized access to a phone via Bluetooth.